What is a Healthy Retirement?

 “…Those who don’t have time for exercise will sooner or later have to find time for illness…” –Unknown

-In conversation I used this phrase on a co-worker a few days ago, and they gave me a blank stare in reply.
-I keep trying to get across to my younger co-workers and peers that retirement planning in terms of your finances is essential (although as Civil Servants, not as hard, due to the current Pension Plan), but, no matter how much money you save, if you are too sick (or worse dead), it means nothing.
-The most important advice I can give for retirement is Don’t Die, before you can retire, and I think this point really does need to be driven home.
+In conversation, I used this phrase on a co-worker a few days ago, and they didn’t get it.
+I keep trying to get across to my younger co-workers and peers that retirement planning in terms of your finances is essential.
+As Civil Servants, it is not as complex, due to the current Pension Plan, but, no matter how much money you save, if you are too sick (or worse, dead), it means nothing.
+My most important advice for retirement is Don’t Die, before you can retire.
+What do you need for a healthy retirement?
+Read on.

-Coincidentally, I was listening to an album from Seasick Steve, and there is one song on there that really drives the point home about retirement, and I urge you to listen to “What a Way to Go“.
+Coincidentally, I was listening to an album from Seasick Steve.
+There is one song on there that drives the point home about retirement, and I urge you to listen to “What a Way to Go“.
 I heard that song, went home and hopped on my exercise bike.
 Listen to it on the iTunes store link (above), it says it all about retirement in one catchy song (and it is aimed at Civil Servants or anyone with a Pension).
 Here is the verse that drove it home for me:

 The day of retirement have finally come